 Retention is a major challenge for employers but retaining strong workers can be achieved through career development.
 In fact, training and development has become so centralized within businesses that it is often used as a competitive advantage when hiring.
 Offering career development initiatives helps employees establish a sense of value within the company and fosters loyalty, ultimately resulting in increased staff retention and a 59% lower staff turnover rate.

 Targeting employees with the skills for future leadership can be vital in establishing a business for growth and evolution.
 Leadership talent can be acquired through new hires, or HR professionals can select current employees as managerial candidates.
 According to the Society for Human Resources Management (SHRM), having established leadership development programs ensures that an organization is focused on future business goals by preparing promotable talent.

 Leaders who feel empowered within the workplace will be more effective at influencing employees and gaining their trust.
 Consequently, those employees will feel a greater sense of autonomy, value, and confidence within their work.
-Forbes measured empowerment along with employee engagement in data from over 7,000 employees and found that employees who felt a low level of empowerment were rated with engagement in the low rankings of the 24th percentile, compared to those who felt a high level of empowerment and were in the 79th percentile.
+SHRM defines employee autonomy as the extent to which an employee feels independent and can makes their own decisions about the work they do.

 Finding ways to bolster the consistent engagement of employees can diminish boredom in the workplace, which left unchecked can create feelings of dissatisfaction and negative working habits.
 Regular training and development initiatives can prevent workplace idleness and in turn will help businesses establish regular re-evaluation of their employees, skills and processes.
 Furthermore, it will influence company culture by instilling an emphasis on planning and can prompt company analysis and planning as it requires employers to review existing talent and evaluate growth and development opportunities internally, rather than via recruitment.